New COVID-19 Vaccination Requirements for Air Travelers to the U.S.

 Entering the U.S. By Land

 The CDC order/presidential proclamation above only applies to air travel.
-However, it is expected for essential land crossings (which includes nonimmigrant students) from Canada and Mexico to require proof of vaccination starting in January 2022.
-For more details, see this press release from the U.S. Department of Homeland Security on October 12th.
+However, land crossings from Canada and Mexico will require proof of vaccination starting in January 2022.
+For more details, see this fact sheet from the U.S. Department of Homeland Security.

 COVID-19 Testing Requirements for Entry to the U.S.